ortoo/todo-hub-js/README.md

 ### Structure

-`/pages/index.tsx` is the home page of the application, you shouldn't need another page for what is being asked, so everything can go through this file.
-If you were to create another page, you would create another folder in `/pages` with an `index.tsx` inside, whatever you named the folder would be the url route of the page.
+`/pages/index.jsx` is the home page of the application, you shouldn't need another page for what is being asked, so everything can go through this file.
+If you were to create another page, you would create another folder in `/pages` with an `index.jsx` inside, whatever you named the folder would be the url route of the page.
-For example `/pages/login/index.tsx` would be accessible via `localhost:3000/login`
+For example `/pages/login/index.jsx` would be accessible via `localhost:3000/login`

 `/src/components` is where the components for the application live.
 It has 2 folders: